montecruiseto/blog/_app/_posts/note/2015-05-23-scopemount-theme-galileo.md

   <img src="/assets/img/Galileo0.png" class="nointense" alt="Image">
 </p>

-However, if you opt to install the package locally, you can edit the "_colors.less" file and switch to a nice aquamarine gradient by uncommenting the corresponding code.
+However, if you opt to install the package locally, you can edit the "_colors.less" file and switch to a cool aquamarine variant by uncommenting the corresponding code.

 <p>
   <img src="/assets/img/Galileo1.png" class="nointense" alt="Image">
 </p>

-Out-of-the box Galileo includes 3 Google webfonts, which is mostly for showcasing purposes.
+Out-of-the box Galileo includes 3 Google webfonts, which are mostly for showcasing purposes.
 The font "Yesteryear" is only used on the logo.
 If you are concerned with page load times, feel free to throw out one or more of the webfonts and use standard native fonts by editing "_typography.less".

 ## Usage